10 House Settling Signs That May Indicate Problems With Your Foundation

 Sign #1: Cracks in Walls and Floors

 Cracks in walls or floors may be a sign of the foundation settling.
 If the cracks are larger than 1/4 inch, it is important to have them inspected by a professional to determine if it is a serious issue.
-Jagged cracks around windows and doors at a 45-degree angle are a sure sign that your foundation is shifting so much that it is tearing your sheet rock apart.
+The most critical indicator of movement are jagged cracks forming at a 45-degree angle around the corners of doors and windows.
+These are known as shear cracks, and they occur when the foundation is exerting enough stress on the wall frame to literally pull the drywall apart.
+Any crack wider than 1/4 inch (6mm) is almost certainly structural and requires immediate foundation inspection.

 Sign #2: Uneven or Sloping Floors